barreirabruno/skore-uoledtech/README.md

   - Main layer - It enable controllers to log server error by extending the controller default behavior.

 - Builder
-  - Presentation folder - It creates the validator steps.
+  - Presentation folder - It creates the validation steps on controllers.

 - Adapter
-  - Infra folder - Allow Controllers to interact with Apollo server, it receives a Controller via param and args to use it together.
+  - Infra folder - It Allows Controllers to interact with Apollo server, it receives a Controller via param and args to use it together.